superg/redumper/README.md

 Copyright 2021-2023 Hennadiy Brych

 ## Intro
-redumper is an advanced byte perfect disc dumper.
+redumper is a low-level byte perfect disc dumper.
 It supports incremental dumps, advanced SCSI/C2 repair, intelligent audio CD offset detection and a lot of other features.
 Everything is written from scratch in C++.

 ## Disc Support
 CD/DVD/HD-DVD/Blu-ray discs are supported.